Learning and Teaching Strategy

 - The University rewards excellence in learning and teaching and assessment and this will be reflected through a clear progression route for all staff involved in supporting and enhancing learning, teaching and assessment.

-- Building expertise in curriculum design is essential to deliver the University’s ambitions for a first class higher education experience and excellent outcomes for all students.
+- Building expertise in curriculum design is essential to deliver the University’s ambitions for an outstanding higher education experience and excellent outcomes for all students.

 - All new curricula should demonstrate clearly how the learning, teaching and assessment strategy supports the inclusion and success of diverse student groups, accessibility, graduate employability, internationalisation and social and environmental responsibility.